 Location (free text box): on-site or off-site.
 Did this incident take place at school or not on school premises?
 Category (drop down):

-- Well-being: not safeguarding related but related to the child. - Safeguarding: specific issues relating to hot topics. - Child protection: these mean a higher level of intervention and external agency involvement. - Intervention: the child has received some in school support.
+- Wellbeing: not safeguarding related but related to the child. - Safeguarding: specific issues relating to hot topics. - Child protection: these mean a higher level of intervention and external agency involvement.
+FOR DSL USE - Indicators: Do not use.